Basilica of Damous El Karita: Basilica

-The most massive element of the complex is a church with nine (then eleven) naves, from which the largest mesures 12.80 metres and eleven bays whose pillars have Corinthian capitals, the barrels of the columns are made out of green marble and the bases out of white marble.
-The main building is oriented South-West- North-East and mesures 65 metres over 45.
+The most massive element of the complex is a church with nine (then eleven) naves, from which the largest measures 12.80 metres and eleven bays whose pillars have Corinthian capitals, the barrels of the columns are made out of green marble and the bases out of white marble.
+The main building is oriented South-West- North-East and measures 65 metres over 45.